Mergers all the way down: stellar collisions and kinematics of a dense hierarchically forming massive star cluster in a dwarf starburst: Results

 In the most massive cluster, one star grows to a peak mass of \mbox{1046 \mdot} through repeated collisions with other massive stars.
 It began its life as a \mbox{150 \mdot{}} star, and consequently merged with stars of \mbox{115 \mdot}, \mbox{170 \mdot}, \mbox{191 \mdot}, \mbox{232 \mdot}, \mbox{153 \mdot{}} and \mbox{44 \mdot{}} during a period of 1 Myr.
 The collisions are spaced by 0.1 Myr, 0.15 Myr, 0.4 Myr, 0.3 Myr and 4.4 kyr.
 The most massive star also merged with 13 low-mass stars ($<0.4$ \mdot), increasingly frequently during the final 0.2 Myr as it grew to the supergiant phase.
 We limit the analysis to this epoch, however the star would still have the potential to collide with a variety of other massive stars, including the most massive normal (i.e. not collisionally formed) VMS of 330 \mdot.
 This star is at a distance of only \mbox{0.05 pc} from the cluster core and the most massive star in the final snapshot.

 The final VMS mass that far exceeds the upper stellar mass limit of the adopted IMF, and its growth being dominated by collisions with other VMSs, are consistent with hierarchical direct N-body models of star cluster assembly \citep{2024MNRAS.531.3770R}.
-All of the individual collision partners are within the range of initial masses of the most massive stars in R136, therefore the physical scenario for the VMS growth through collisions is very well motivated based on observations.
-Why no such collisions are observed in R136 may be due to its too low central/effective density, or its higher metallicity (factor of tens) that allows stronger mass-loss and smaller stellar radii at evolved stages.
+All of the individual collision partners are within the range of estimated initial masses of the most massive stars in R136, therefore the physical scenario for the VMS growth through collisions is very well motivated based on observations.
+Why no such massive stars that could be collision products are observed in R136 may be due to its too low central/effective density, or its higher metallicity (factor of tens) that allows stronger mass-loss and smaller stellar radii at evolved stages.

-Our resulting growth of the most massive star is less extreme than what is found in idealised cloud-scale hydrodynamical simulations (e.g. \citealt{2023MNRAS.521.3553R, 2024Sci...384.1488F, 2024arXiv241214900C}).
+Our resulting growth of the most massive star is less extreme than what is found in idealised cloud-scale hydrodynamical simulations (e.g. \citealt{2023MNRAS.521.3553R, 2024Sci...384.1488F, 2025MNRAS.539.2561C}).
 Such simulations of dense star-forming clouds find VMSs in excess of $10^3$--$10^4$ \mdot{} forming through collisions and/or gas accretion.
 Future work with improved treatment for the evolution of the most massive stars will help address whether this difference is a result of the galactic environment and more complex cloud structure in our model, the stellar evolution models, the adopted IMF, or perhaps something else.